Teaching English in Taiwan: Living in Taiwan

 • Wear a helmet!

 • Be cautious!
 Roads in Taiwan tend to be full of aggressive drivers, making this type of transportation potentially dangerous.
-Fortunately, as a result of high traffic volume, speeds tend to be lower and mishaps less serious.

 Bicycle